-11.6 Furthermore, editorial updating shall not be applied to the updating of ITU-R Recommendations incorporated by reference in the Radio Regulations.
-Such updating of ITU-R Recommendations shall be made through the two steps of adoption and approval procedures specified in § 10 of this Resolution.
+14.2.5.3 Furthermore, editorial updating shall not be applied to the updating of ITU-R Recommendations incorporated by reference in the Radio Regulations.
+Such updating of ITU-R Recommendations shall be made through the two steps of adoption and approval procedures specified in §§ 14.2.2 and 14.2.3 of this Resolution.

+14.3 Suppression

-11.7 Decisions to delete Recommendations or Questions should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
-Therefore, even if some administrations are in favour of suppressing an old Recommendation or Question, technical/operational requirements addressed in that Recommendation may still be important for some other administrations.
+14.3.1 Each Study Group is encouraged to review the maintained Recommendations and, if they are found no longer necessary, should propose their deletion.
+Decisions to delete Recommendations should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
+Therefore, even if some administrations are in favour of suppressing an old Recommendation, technical/operational requirements addressed in that Recommendation may still be important for some other administrations.

-11.8 The deletion of existing Recommendations and Questions shall follow a two-stage process:
+14.3.2 The deletion of existing Recommendations shall follow a two-stage process:

-– agreement to the deletion by a Study Group;
+– agreement to the deletion by a Study Group if no delegation representing a Member State attending the meeting opposes the deletion;

 – following this agreement to delete, approval by Member States, by consultation.

-Approval of the deletion of Recommendations and Questions by consultation may be undertaken when using either of the procedures described in § 10.3 or § 10.4.
-The Recommendations and Questions proposed for deletion may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures.
+Approval of the deletion of Recommendations by consultation may be undertaken when using either of the procedures described in § 14.2.3 or § 14.2.4.
+The Recommendations proposed for deletion may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures.

+15 ITU-R Reports

+15.1 Definition

+A technical, operational or procedural statement, prepared by a Study Group on a given subject related to a current Question or the results of studies referred to in § 3.1.2.

+15.2 Approval

+15.2.1 Each Study Group may approve revised or new Reports, normally by consensus.
+Should one or more Member State(s) objects to any part of the Report, such objections could be reflected in the relevant part(s) of the Report as stated by the objecting Member State(s).
+In case where Member State(s) objects to the entire Report, its statement can be included in the first page of the Report, immediately after the title.

+15.2.2 New or revised Reports developed jointly by more than one Study Group shall be approved by all the relevant Study Groups.

+15.3 Suppression

+15.3.1 Reports shall be deleted when they become outdated, irrelevant or superfluous.
+Such deletion should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
+Therefore, even if some administrations are in favour of suppressing an old Report, technical/operational conditions addressed in that Report may still be important for some other administrations.

+15.3.2 Each Study Group may delete Reports by consensus.

+16 ITU-R Handbooks

+16.1 Definition

+A text which provides a statement of the current knowledge, the present position of studies, or of good operating or technical practice, in certain aspects of radiocommunications, which should be addressed to a radio engineer, system planner or operating official who plans, designs or uses radio services or systems, paying particular attention to the requirements of developing countries.
+It should be self-contained, require no familiarity with other ITU Radiocommunication texts or procedures, but should not duplicate the scope and content of publications readily available outside ITU.